Paul Wallbank

 6. Nothing is off the record

-Everything you write on the Internet is on the record; an offhand Twitter comment is just as official as a press conference or media release.
+Everything you write on the Internet is on the record; an offhand Twitter comment is just as official as a press conference statement or media release.
 So keep the smart comments off line.
 If you’re going to be rude about someone, don’t put it in writing on the net even if the message is supposed to be private.

 7. Online private and public domains are blurred